Jade-m22/noname_app/docs/overview.md

 Nothing is structured, nothing persists, and nothing improves collectively.

 This system proposes a different model: **turn debate into structured, reusable reasoning.**
-Each contribution enriches a shared memory rather than disappearing.
+Each contribution enriches a shared and portable memory rather than disappearing.

 ---